Welcome New International Students

 - IELTS Score of 6.0 or above, with no sub score below 5.5

 - Minimum score of at least 75 percent on the Michigan English Language Assessment Battery (MELAB)

 - Satisfactory completion of Level 112 at an ELS Language Center

 - SAT Reading and Writing score of 610 or a 23 on the ACT English section

 - Completion of AP English, IB English, A-Levels English

 - Students who attended American overseas high schools or IB schools in which full instruction was done in English, may be exempt from proving English language competency.
 However, we strongly suggest taking the SATs or ACTs and submitting scores for evaluation.

-All students will be evaluated for merit-based scholarship upon admission to ONU.
-Awards range from $4,000-$14,000 per academic year.
+All degree seeking students will be evaluated for merit-based scholarship upon admission to ONU.
+Awards range from $4,000-$16,000 per academic year.
 Several scholarships and monetary awards are available to international students who have been accepted to the University and meet award criteria.